 Following the early data from beacon reception, contact was made from the ground up to the spacecraft to request more telemetry points to perform a systematic check of all subsystems and to start to establish on orbit power budget and temperature profiles.
 The spacecraft was taken out of safe mode ahead of schedule, allowing for more telecommanding and commissioning operations.

 Once the stability of the platform had been established, payload commissioning was started in early October.
-The first payload to be commissioned was the Thin Film Solar Cell experiment.
-Here data were obtained.
-The early results from this experiment show good functionality of the payload and is the first time data has been collected from space for this technology.
+The first payload to be commissioned was the Thin Film Solar Cell experiment, here data was obtained.
+The early results from this experiment showed good functionality of the payload and was the first time data had been collected from space for this technology.

-Commissioning of the AstrotubeTM Boom from Oxford Space Systems and C3D2 imaging payload from the Open University are both underway.
-The Boom has been partially deployed to 45cm to plan ahead of a stow operation and further incremental deployments out to it’s full length of 1.5m.
-This is the first on-orbit demonstration of Oxford Space Systems’ novel technology.
-Meanwhile, the C3D2 payload has so far collected imagery from two of its three cameras.
-One of these has a focus set to 45cm to image the Boom deployment.
+Commissioning of the AstrotubeTM Boom from Oxford Space Systems and C3D2 imaging payload from the Open University were both underway.
+The Boom had been partially deployed to 45cm to plan ahead of a stow operation and further incremental deployments out to it’s full length of 1.5m.
+This was the first on-orbit demonstration of Oxford Space Systems’ novel technology.
+Meanwhile, the C3D2 payload had so far collected imagery from two of its three cameras.
+One of these had a focus set to 45cm to image the Boom deployment.

-The download of this image of the AstroTubeTM Boom was a great moment for the AlSat-1N team at SSC and ASAL, and all project partners, as it demonstrates coordinated operation of payloads through the end to end system from groundstation to payload and back.
+The download of this image of the AstroTubeTM Boom was a great moment for the AlSat-1N team, and all project partners, as it demonstrates coordinated operation of payloads through the end to end system from ground station to payload and back.

-Payload commissioning continues with further image capture and boom operations before moving into the operations phase of the mission.
-More updates to come!
+Payload commissioning continued with further image capture and boom operations before moving into the operations phase of the mission.

 - B Taylor, C. Massimiani, R. Duke, B. Stewart, S. Fellowes, C. P. Bridges, G. Aglietti, “The AlSat-1N CubeSat Mission”, 4th IAA Conference on University Satellite Missions and CubeSat Workshop, Rome 4-7 Dec 2017